 Also, be aware of tech news.
 TechMeme is a great site for staying on top of headlines, who’s acquired who, and looking at new startups.
 It demonstrates your interest in the business.”

 Kim Brushaber, Senior Client Liaison for Vaco, a tech staffing company, added,

 “Currently, the tech skills most in demand are Java, Web Development, .NET, Automated QA, Python, Cloud and Systems/Network Analysts.
 I’m also starting to get several management level positions again for the first time in several years.
 To me that’s a sign that companies have been in a period of high growth and they need to start filling middle management back into their organizations.

 As for new college grads, I still think that Java is one of the highest sought after technologies.
 There are also new college grads helping to build mobile apps.
 The technology is so new that college students can sometimes claim the advantage.
 People who are busy working in jobs don’t have as much time to ‘play’ with new technologies.
 However, college students who are inclined to do so can teach themselves a lot of new skills with their free time between studies.

 Also worth noting is that there are 125 game development companies in Austin.
 They range in size from large to tiny.”

-Danielle Russell heads marketing and PR for a small, high tech software company in Austin.
-She says:
+Danielle Russell heads marketing and PR for a small, high-tech software company in Austin.
+She said: